sasasamaes/FideicomisoApproverRing/README.md

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to this project.

+## 📝 Testing our Frontend
+Please see our [TEST.md](web/TEST.md) for details on how to successfully test our frontend.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.